 “We are only as strong as we are united, as weak as we are divided.”
 Albus Dumbledore in “Harry Potter and the Goblet of Fire” by J.K.
 Rowling

-As we celebrate our nation’s birthday, let’s seek to communicate better.
+Let’s seek to communicate better.
 Listen.
 Demonstrate empathy.
 Look for common ground on which to enter into a dialogue that can lead to understanding, trust, and unity.
 Words can unite or divide, choose carefully.
 Listen first.

 “Seek first to understand, then to be understood.” ~ Stephen Covey, in “The 7 Habits of Highly Effective People”